 As many sports teams are now doing, the River Cats tweet live updates during games.
 Twitter is also a good place to find out about specials.
 Here are the latest tweets from the River Cats.

 To get another visual perspective on the ballpark and the team, check out the tag #sacramentorivercats on Instagram.

 The River Cats’ Facebook page is another good source for the team’s schedule and related events.

-For anyone lives in the Greater Sacramento area and beyond, consider taking yourself (and your family) out to the ballgame.
+For anyone who lives in the Greater Sacramento area and beyond, consider taking yourself (and your friends & family) out to the ballgame.
 The Sacramento River Cats organization has done it right—they have made for an enjoyable fan experience.